jdhitsolutions/DNSSuffix/README.md

 # DNSSuffix

 This PowerShell module has two simple commands to that work with the registry to either get or set the primary DNS suffix of a computer.
 This is not the value you can configure on a per network adapter configuration.
 Instead this is the setting you see when you go into Advanced System properties to change the computer name.
-When you like the More... button you get a form like this:
+When you click the More... button you get a form like this:

 ![](./images/system1.png)